milesfrain/purescript-book/text/chapter10.md

 instance encodeFormData :: Encode FormData where encode = genericEncode (defaultOptions { unwrapSingleConstructors = true })
 ```
+Todo - probably don't need generic show for this if it's a record.

 And even an instance of Show which comes in handy for logging the result: